hisabi-app/hisabi/README.md

 ## 🔖 License

-This project is licensed under the MIT License.
-Enjoy!
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/saleem-hadad/finance/blob/main/LICENSE) file for details.